Perceptual Entry / Perceptual Exit

 Where Exit occurred

-Exit emerged at the moment when the underlying relief suggested a clear next step: adding color blocks according to a preparatory sketch to articulate emotional or expressive content.
+Exit emerged at the moment when the underlying relief suggested a clear next step: adding color blocks according to a preparatory sketch, which would have made the work more immediately legible as emotional or expressive content.

 What decision was made